-The Agency pays charges after the services and or/products are provided and does not pay in advance for these services and/or products.
+The Agency pays charges after the services and or/products are provided and does not pay in advance for these services and/or products, with the exception of Deliverables 9 and 10 on Attachment 1.
 Fees paid for which it is subsequently determined that the Contractor was not entitled must be reimbursed to the Agency, and the Agency may do so by subtracting such fees from any payments that later become due to the Contractor under the Contract.